RealWagmi/anon-integration-guide/projects/bybit/README.md

 ### Info on balance

+- Show my trading account balance
+- Show my funding account balance
+- Show my BTC balance on the trading account
-- Show my balance
+- Show my total balance
-- Show my BTC balance
+- Show my total BTC balance

-Plese note that Bybit uses a Unified Trading Account (UTA) approach, so the returned balance is the total available balance regardless of the product type (spot, futures, etc).
+Plese note that Bybit uses a Unified Trading Account (UTA) approach, so the returned balance for the trading Account is the total available balance regardless of the product type (spot, futures, etc).

+### Transfer funds between accounts

+- Transfer 100 USDT from my funding account to the trading account
+- Transfer half of my USDT from the trading account to the funding account

 ### Show deposit address